mrnakumar/mrnakumar/src/contents/books_read_by_me_so_far.md

 3. India after Gandhi, authors: Ram guha
 4. Durbar, authors: Tavleen Singh
 5. The End Of India, authors: Khuswant Singh
+6. Leadership In Turbulent Times: authors: Doris Kearns Goodwin

 ### Personal development and self help
 1. The memory book: The Classic Guide to Improving Your Memory at Work, at School, and at Play, authors: Harry Lorayne, Jerry Lucas
 2. Who Will Cry When You Die, authors: Robin Sharma
 3. Decisive, authors: Chip Heath
+4. A Mind For Numbers, authors: Barbara Oakley

 ### Business/Management
 1. ReWork: Change the Way You Work Forever, authors: David Hansso, Jason Fried